normanjaeckel/openslides-meta-proof-of-concept/permission/README.md

 Retrieve a map of requested user IDs to the requested FQFields the respective user is able to see.
-We maybe add some syntactic suger interfaces to accept only one single user or one single FQField or get a boolean as result.
+We maybe add some syntactic suger interfaces to accept only one single user or one single FQField or get a boolean as result (e. g.
+`canSeeSingle`).

 ### Who can see